dnw2022/k8s-certs/README.md

 Its good practice to keep the issued certificates somewhere safe, since you cannot re-issue them easily.
 The old certificates will remain valid unless revoked.

+# Deploying certificates

+The DOKS deployment example shows how to deploy the secrets for the certificates.
+If afterwards you delete the certificates no new CRs, orders and challenges will be created.

 # Invalid TLS certificates

 If you see certificate errors its most likely because the certificate was issued by the letsencrypt staging environment.